testground/testground/ROADMAP.md

 ## 4. Testground Developement follows high-standard

+**Why:** Testground has already provided value amongst many different projects.
+As it grows it will expand in different directions and it's critical that we can support these with efficient developement processes and project management.
+Being an open source project, external contribution is critical.

 ### Testground CI & Testing is practical and reliable

 (I feel like this should be a top-level point)